Privacy Policy

 The Controller is fully aware of the particular sensitivity of information in the MedTech sector.
 For this reason, it guarantees that it does not sell, lend, or share health data with third parties for marketing, advertising, or research purposes.
 Data processing may be entrusted only to a narrow, strictly verified circle of recipients:

-- External law firms and auditors – only to the extent necessary to obtain professional legal services and protection against unjustified claims.
+• law firms and auditors — to the extent necessary for legal services and audit;

-- Competent state authorities (including law enforcement and judicial authorities) – exclusively in situations where the obligation to disclose data arises directly from mandatory provisions of common law.
+• authorized state authorities — where the obligation to disclose data arises from the law.

 6. Cookies and Analytical Tools

 The Platform automatically, continuously, and transparently collects information stored in cookies.
-These are small text fragments stored on the User's end device that do not enable direct identification of their identity, and their primary function is to optimize navigation processes.
+These are small text fragments stored on the User's end device that as a rule do not serve to directly identify the User, although in combination with other information (e.g., IP address) they may in certain cases constitute personal data, and their primary function is to optimize navigation processes.

 The following categories of cookies are implemented within the Platform structure:

-- Analytical and marketing cookies: They serve to aggregate anonymized statistical data illustrating how Users interact with the software (including through Google Analytics, Meta Pixel tools).
+• Analytical and marketing cookies: They serve to collect and aggregate statistical data illustrating how Users interact with the software (including through Google Analytics, Meta Pixel tools).
 These solutions facilitate the Controller's measurement of network traffic intensity, evaluation of the effectiveness of educational campaigns, in-depth analysis of User behavior, and continuous optimization of the interface (UI/UX).
 Their use is not default and always requires prior, voluntary, and explicit consent from the User (obtained through an interactive panel).

 7. Data Subject Rights and Complaint Procedure to PUODO